epappas/devspace/README.md

     $ kitchen converge .
 ```

-To login run, in the directory of chefspace
+To login run, in the directory of devspace

 ```
     $ kitchen login